Yatagarasu (novel series)

-Yatagarasu (八咫烏) is a Japanese novel series written by Chisato Abe.
+(八咫烏, Yatagarasu) is a Japanese novel series written by Chisato Abe.
 The series began publication by Bungeishunjū in June 2012, with ten main volumes and two side story volumes being released as of February 2024.
 A manga adaptation of the first novel was serialized on Kodansha's Comic Days manga website from June 2018 to April 2020 and collected into four volumes.
 A manga adaptation of the second novel began serialization in Kodansha's Evening magazine in August 2020, before being transferred to the Comic Days website in November 2021.
 An anime television series adaptation of the first three novels produced by Pierrot aired from April to September 2024.